 MARTY CLARKE | Associate Head Coach

-Longtime international player and coach Marty Clarke enters his third season on the Saint Mary's men's basketball staff as an assistant coach in 2015-16.
+Longtime international player and coach Marty Clarke enters his fifth season on the Saint Mary's men's basketball staff as an associate coach in 2017-18.

 Clarke, who has extensive international playing and coaching experience, is involved in the operation of all aspects of the Gaels’ program, including recruiting, practice and game preparation and player development.

 A 1991 graduate of Victoria University of Technology in Melbourne, Australia, Clarke served three seasons as the head coach of the Adelaide 36ers in the country’s professional National Basketball League.
 He has also spent four seasons as an assistant coach for the Australian National Team and was on the bench during the team's quarterfinal run at the 2012 London Olympic Games.

 During his coaching career, Clarke has worked closely with helping develop some of the top names in the country’s basketball history, including: Andrew Bogut, Patrick Mills and Matthew Dellavedova.

 He also worked with a number of current and former SMC players, including former assistant coach Adam Caporn, former all-time leading scorer Daniel Kickert and former Gaels Jorden Page and Matthew Hodgson.